 - our services.
 Our work does not stop at those still serving in the armed forces, but we also assist reserve units, veterans, military families, and their dependants. - 33.
-Last year, Norwich City Council reaccredited to maintain our Silver Award from the Ministry of Defence, for recognition for the work that we do to support the Armed Forces, and how we implement the covenant into our employment practices. - 34.
+Last year, Norwich City Council was presented with a Silver Award from the Ministry of Defence for recognition for the work that we do to support the Armed Forces, and how we implement the covenant into our employment practices. - 34.
+We are in the process of updating our website to ensure that those protected by the covenant can easily access the support and information about our services that they require.
+It will include: - a.
+Housing functions: information on how we support the housing of service personnel through our allocations policy for social housing; our tenancy strategy; homelessness; and disabled facilities grants. - b.
+Employment: when a veteran or ex-member of the armed forces applies for a role, if they can provide evidence in their supporting information and, if they meet the minimum and essential criteria for the role, they will be invited for interview regardless of their employment history. - c.
+Special leave: in addition to our range of special leave options, we support service personnel by granting 2 weeks paid leave to attend summer camps for volunteer members of the Non-Regular Forces; if members of the Territorial Army are required to attend additional training, which they are unable to attend outside normal working hours, they will be granted additional paid leave. - 35.
 We have also rolled out the following e-learning training modules for our staff: - a.
 The Armed Forces Covenant for Front Line Workers - b.
 Housing, Homelessness, and the Armed Forces Covenant